Biomedical Engineering & Biotechnology Doctoral Program

 Doctoral students will present research in progress.
 The seminar will emphasize not only research but also communication and writing.
 Every active doctoral candidate will present her or his work in progress in the seminar, and in addition there will be at least two presentations from external speakers.
 Students will write summaries of each presentation.
 Course is graded pass-fail or satisfactory-unsatisfactory (depending on grading system in use on the campus).
 Students must complete this course in at least two different semesters.

-Approved UML course: IB 601 Doctoral Seminar (3 credits)
+Approved UMass Lowell course: IB 601 Doctoral Seminar (3 credits)

 2) Dissertation Research (variable credit each semester, 30 credits minimum)